All-in-one Guide to Travel Insurance For Your Vietnam Trip

 Why Would I Need Insurance?

-Currently in the insurance market, there is both individual and comprehensive plan for you to choose from: flight and trip cancellation insurance, travel health insurance, medical evacuation insurance, baggage coverage insurance, excess valuation, to name a few.
-Depending on your particular trip and preference, you may find one that best suits your interest.
+The insurance market currently offers both individual and comprehensive plans, including flight and trip cancellation insurance, travel health insurance, medical evacuation insurance, baggage coverage, and more.
+Depending on your trip and preferences, you can find a policy that best fits your needs.

 Below is a closer look at the different types of insurance: